gerardroche/gerardroche.github.io/_posts/2020-12-11-the-curious-case-of-vim-search.md

 foo FOO fOO    ->    bar FOO fOO
 ```

-TIP: The `g` flag in a substitution command causes the command to replace all occurrences in the line.
-Without this argument, replacement occurs only for the first occurrence in each line.
+{% include tip.html content="The `g` flag in substitution commands tells the command to replace all occurrences in the line.
+Without this argument, replacement occurs only for the first occurrence in each line." %}

 ## The 'smartcase' option